 Mind to Function

-Mind and Function dives deeper into the world of cognition and functioning with a occupational therapy focused lens
+Mind to Function Blog dives into the world of mental health, cognition and functioning with a occupational therapy focused lens

 - Behind that “Simple Task”: What Occupational Therapy Can Look Like in Mental Health